alxsbn/notes/_posts/2025-12-30-when-photography-killed-painting-the-ai-parallel.md

 The irony?
 Ingres himself used photography to assist his paintings, and [posed for photographers multiple times](https://www.musee-orsay.fr/en/artworks/ingres-76922) throughout his life.
 He saw the threat, used the tool, but publicly fought to keep it subordinate.

 Ingres remains a towering figure in art history, his paintings hang in the Louvre.
 But his resistance to photography?
-Forgotten, irrelevant.
+Forgotten and irrelevant.
 History moved on without him.

 ## The ones who won: those born with the camera